A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Multidimensional scaling and Isomap

-Here, $\mu_i(d^2_{ij})$ and $\mu_j(d^2_{ij})$ are the means of the $i$-th row and $j$-th column, respectively, of the squared distance matrix, and $\mu_{ij}(d^2_{ij})$ is the mean of the entire matrix $D$.
+Here, $\mu_i(d^2_{ij})$ and $\mu_j(d^2_{ij})$ are the means of the $i$-th row and $j$-th column, respectively, of the squared distance matrix, and $\mu_{ij}(d^2_{ij})$ is the mean of the entire matrix $D^2$.
 MDS then computes the Eigenvalue Decomposition (EVD) of $\bs{S}$ as

-where $\bs{U}$ is a unitary matrix ($\bs{U}^T\bs{U}=\bs{I}$) providing the singular vectors and $\bs{\Sigma}$ is a diagonal matrix of singular-values.
-The Gram matrix $\bs{S}$, that is made from the Euclidean distance matrix $\bs{D}$, is symmetric and positive semidefinite\footnote{A symmetric $n\times n$ matrix $\bs{M}$ is said to be positive semidefinite, if $\bs{z}^T \bs{M} \bs{z}\ge 0$ for all non-zero $\bs{z}\in\mathbb{R}^{n \times 1}$.}.
-Thus, all the eigenvalues of $\bs{S}$ are non-negative, and both the Singular-Value Decomposition (SVD) and the EVD of $\bs{S}$ are the same~\cite{lee2007nonlinear}. $\bs{\Sigma}$ and $\bs{U}$ are arranged such that the diagonal of $\bs{\Sigma}$ contains the eigenvalues of $S$ in descending order, and the columns of $\bs{U}$ represent the corresponding eigenvectors in the same order.
+where $\bs{U}$ is a unitary matrix ($\bs{U}^T\bs{U}=\bs{I}$) providing the eigenvectors $\bs{U}^T$ and a diagonal matrix of eigenvalues $\bs{\Sigma}$.
+The Gram matrix $\bs{S}$, that is made from the squared Euclidean distance matrix $\bs{D}^2$, is symmetric and Semi-Positive Definite (SPD)\footnote{A symmetric $n\times n$ matrix $\bs{M}$ is said to be SPD, if $\bs{z}^T \bs{M} \bs{z}\ge 0$ for all non-zero $\bs{z}\in\mathbb{R}^{n \times 1}$. \cite{lee2007nonlinearb}.} Thus, all the eigenvalues of a SPD matrix $\bs{S}$, and both the Singular-Value Decomposition (SVD) and the EVD of $\bs{S}$ are the same~\cite{lee2007nonlinearb}. $\bs{\Sigma}$ and $\bs{U}^T$ are arranged such that the diagonal of $\bs{\Sigma}$ contains the eigenvalues of $S$ in descending order, and the columns of $\bs{U}^T$ represent the corresponding eigenvectors in the same order.
 We estimate $p$-dimensional latent variables of the high-dimensional dataset by

-Here, $\hat{\bs{X}}$ is the $d$-dimensional embedding of the input data $\bs{Y}$.
-Note, in the case of a matrix $\bs{S}$ which is not symmetric positive semidefinite, the EVD has negative eigenvalues which then violate Eqn.~(\ref{eqn:latent_var})~\cite{lee2007nonlinear}.
-Accordingly, as we discuss in Section~\ref{sec:isomap}, we replace the EVD computation on $\bs{S}$ by SVD.

-Multidimensional scaling has limited applicability as it is inherently a linear method (when $D$ is a squared Euclidean distance matrix).
-However, the NDR scheme Isomap overcomes this problem by employing geodesic distances instead of Euclidean distances.
+Here, $\bs{I}_{p\times n}$ is a matrix made from first $p$ rows of the identity matrix $\bs{I}_{n\times n}$ and $\hat{\bs{X}}$ is the $p$-dimensional embedding of the input data $\bs{Y}$.
+However, due to both the approximations in our method and finite precision in computer arithmetic, the computed $\bs{S}$ might deviate slightly from being SPD.
+The EVD of such an $\bs{S}$ might have small negative eigenvalues and these negative eigenvalues would violate Eqn.~(\ref{eqn:latent_var}).
+Accordingly, as we will discuss in Sec.~\ref{sec:isomap}, we replace the EVD on $\bs{S}$ by the SVD.
+Multidimensional scaling has limited applicability as it is inherently a linear method.
+However, the NDR scheme Isomap overcomes this drawback by employing geodesic distance instead of Euclidean distance.